pluralsh/documentation/getting-started/dns-setup/creating-dns-zone-in-your-cloud-provider-console.md

-# Creating DNS Zone in Your Cloud Provider Console
+# Creating a DNS Zone in Your Cloud Provider Console

 {% tabs %}
 {% tab title="AWS Route53" %}